LittleWhite-tb/Plagiarism-Checker/README.md

 ## Notes

-Before starting a check, you should remove some unwanted text from the input file: lone numbers (from title, images or references), titles...
+Before starting a scan, you should remove some unwanted text from the input file: lone numbers (from title, legends or references), titles...

 You can always stop the pending check (with Ctrl+C).
 It will write the results found until now.
 Then you can start from where you have stopped using the `-s` option.
-Please note that Google is strict upon using its search engine.
-The scan is highly likely to hangs after an amount of request.
-Hence the proxy feature and `-s` option.
+The scan is highly likely to hangs when using Google Scholar after an amount of request.
+Hence the proxy feature and the `-s` option.

-Google Scholar gives always a similarity of 1, since the search are done using perfect match.
+Google Scholar gives always a similarity of 1, since the search is done using perfect match.

-Microsoft Bing is not speciliazed in scholar results so you will have to look at the source from which one the result has been found.
+Microsoft Bing is not specialized in scholar results so you will have to look at the source from which one the result has been found.